 How Do I Make the Switch?

 Switching to a Whole Foods, Plant-Based Diet may be overwhelming and frustrating at first.
 You may worry that you will be severely limited in what you can eat or how your family will accept this kind of eating.
 This diet is easy to implement if you are willing to learn more about the diet and experiment with new foods and flavors.
 Air fryers, such as the Cosori Air Fryer, and vegetable peelers and dicers are nifty gadgets that improve food texture and taste.
-Plus, children enjoy the different ways to cut up vegetables using slicers.
+Plus, children enjoy different ways to cut up vegetables using slicers.

 Most importantly, you must learn about what and how to eat.
 I recommend reading about plant-based eating.
 Additionally, the documentary, Forks Over Knives, provides an insightful look into why many healthcare practitioners recommend this diet.
 If you need help with recipes, there are numerous websites that offer creative and tasty meals.

 As for finding foods, supermarkets devoted to healthy eating, such as Whole Foods, offer a variety of food options.
-If you prefer food delivered right to your door, Thrive Market and Amazon offer a lot of plant-based diet items.
+If you prefer food delivered right to your door, Thrive Market and Whole Foods offer a lot of plant-based diet items.
 Some food subscription services provide pre-made or semi-prepared meals so that you don’t have to think about buying food or finding recipes.